 - 1. Instruction and Trap statistics

 - 2. MMU and L1 cache event counters

 - 3. L2 cache event counters

-- 4. Jupiter Bus transaction event counters

-- 5. Multi-thread specific event counters
+- 4. Jupiter Bus transaction event counters - 5.
+Multi-thread specific event counters

-There are two types of performance events, basic and extended in SPARC64 VI.
+There are two types of performance events, basic and extended in SPARC64 VII.

-Basic performance events are documented in JPS (Joint Programmer's Specification) and verification is completed.
+Basic performance events are documented in JPS (Joint Programmer's Specification) and verification have been verified.

 Extended events are not documented in JPS, and they are intended to provide information for debugging the hardware.
-User of these extended events should be aware of the following rules.
+Users of these extended events should be aware of the following rules.

 - a.
-Verification of the extended events are not necessarily completed.
+Verification of the extended events is not necessarily completed.
 In other words, the counters might not work as expected. - b.
 Definition of the extended events may change without notice.
 Compatibility is not guaranteed between future SPARC64 generations.

-All event counters implemented in SPARC64 VI are listed in TABLE Q-1.
+All event counters implemented in SPARC64 VII are listed in TABLE Q-1.
 The events in shadow are extended.
-The details of the performance counters is described in the following sessions.
+The details of the performance counters are described in the following sections.
 They are speculatively updated, unless specially noted.